 Objects get stored in a flat environment, such as a server.
-Therefore, additional servers can get added to the object storage cluster in parallel as more space is needed.
+Therefore, additional servers, or dedicated servers, can get added to the object storage cluster in parallel as more space is needed.

 Object storage is a powerful, multi-tenant storage tool with Amazon S3 compatibility.
 Not only can S3 APIs be used by agencies to store video and image content for their projects, but businesses can make use of it as well.